markula/tic-tac-toe/README.md

 # tic tac toe

-a grunt based project that runs an express server and socket.io to handle game communication and logic server side. i spent a couple hours most nights of the past week building this out, including dev/build tooling. took a little bit to get it so everything would update and rebuild as i wanted them to.
+a grunt based project that runs an express server and socket.io to handle game communication and logic server side. i use nunjucks to render templates and require, sass and backbonejs on the front end.i spent a couple hours most nights of the past week building this out, including dev/build tooling. took a little bit to get it so everything would update and rebuild as i wanted them to.

 to build and run project, first run `npm install`. next run `grunt`. navigate to `http://localhost:3000/` and create a game!